HeatherAu/wine_group_project/README.md

 # group_report
-Created the classifer and confusion matrix as well as evaluate the accuracy, precision and recall Added narration but still needs to be proofread Descussion still needs to be written
+Created the classifer and confusion matrix as well as evaluate the accuracy, precision and recall Added narration but still needs to be proofread Discussion still needs to be written

 Added narration to how we found our predictors + citations (also make sure to add set.seed (999) so we don't get different results everytime the code is ran)